01AutoMonkey/White.js/README.md

 - NPM and Bower package.
 - Support more tags then the img tag (e.x. css background-image)
+- **Bug:** In Chrome sometimes when adding an image to the page with `.innerHTML`, you can't call `White.run()` immediately after or you get a cross-origin error, one way to get around it is to call it inside a `setTimeout` that's set to 0.

 ## How to Use